galasa-dev/galasa.dev/src/markdown-pages/docs/galasa-hub.md

 ## Blog: IBM Z Application Continuous Testing using Galasa
 A tutorial focusing on using the Galasa framework for automated application testing on IBM Z applications.
-You will learn how to setup a Galasa Ecosystem, integrate Eclipse and Jenkins with the Ecosystem and run IBM Z application Galasa test cases in the Ecosystem from Eclipse and a Jenkins pipeline. <br>
+Learn how to setup a Galasa Ecosystem, integrate Eclipse and Jenkins with the Ecosystem and run IBM Z application Galasa test cases in the Ecosystem from Eclipse and a Jenkins pipeline. <br>

 **Author: Anuprakash Moothedath, June 11, 2021**<br>
 *Source: IBM Developer*<br><br>